extism/rust-pdk/README.md

 [![crates.io](https://img.shields.io/crates/v/extism_pdk.svg)](https://crates.io/crates/extism-pdk)

-This library can be used to write [Extism Plug-ins](https://extism.org/docs/concepts/plug-in) in Rust.
+This library can be used to write [Extism Plug-ins](https://extism.org/docs/concepts/pdk) in Rust.

 ## Install

-Make sure you generate a `lib` project:
+Generate a `lib` project with Cargo:

 ```bash
 cargo new --lib my-plugin